 - 5. Outstanding Experimental Features – There are many excellent features in this ereader like the Read-to-Me, Basic Web Browser, PDF Doc Converter, or Text to Speech.
 There is another one called Listen to Music and Podcasts.
 Well, sounds like a great lot, but do not make a decision without looking at the strong sides of the Nook.

-Barnes and Noble Nook Glowlight: Pros
+Barnes Noble Nook Glowlight Pros & Cons

 - 1. Lend e-books to your friends for free – Whenever you want, lend interesting e-books to your friends – absolutely free of cost.